mauriciojost/olympus-photosync/README.md

 photosync --file-patterns *.AVI,*.ORF
 ```

-You can launch the GUI for Linux/MacOS (as in Windows GUI is launched automatically)
+You can launch the GUI for Linux/MacOS (as in Windows GUI is launched automatically):

 ```
 photosync --gui